ShanePAustin/pands-project2021/README.md

 head = df.groupby("Species").head(5)
 ```

-The image below shows the first five lines of each species, from this it can be seen that the data is ordered and in the expected order:
+The table below shows the first five lines of each species, from this it can be seen that the data is ordered and in the expected order:

 ```
 Data Head per Species